-In 2014, the ABLE Act was signed into law and allows people with disabilities under the age of 26 and their families to set up a special savings account to pay for disabilityrelated expenses which are not taxed.
-The funds in the ABLE account are also not generally considered for the Supplemental Security Income (SSI) programor Medicaid and other federal means-tested benefits. in December 2018, California launched its programand in its first year almost 2,500 accounts were opened and more than \$13.5 million invested across four investment portfolios.
+In 2014, the ABLE Act was signed into law and allows people with disabilities under the age of 26 and their families to set up a special savings account to pay for disability-related expenses which are not taxed.
+The funds in the ABLE account are also not generally considered for the Supplemental Security Income (SSI) program or Medicaid and other federal means-tested benefits.

+In December 2018, California launched its program, and almost 2,500 accounts were opened and more than \$13.5 million was invested in the program's first year across four investment portfolios.
-Strengthening Career and Technical Education for the 21st Century Act

-In 2018, the Strengthening Career and Technical Education for the 21st Century Act was signed into law which reauthorized and amended the Carl D. Perkins Career and Technical Education Act of 2006.
+Strengthening Career and Technical Education for the 21st Century Act In 2018, the Strengthening Career and Technical Education for the 21st Century Act was signed into law which reauthorized and amended the Carl D. Perkins Career and Technical Education Act of 2006.

 The Act provides expanded opportunities for all students, including students with disabilities, to explore, choose, and follow career and technical education programs of study and career pathways.

 In early 2020, California submitted its draft Strengthening Career and Technical Education for the 21st Century Act State Plan and is awaiting approval.
 The Council and many other entities provided input during the development of the Plan.